 HABS/HAER/HALS LEVELS FOR PHOTOGRAPHY

 The federal HABS/HAER/HALS guidelines, published in the 2003 Federal Register, have three different "levels".
 In the past, Level I photography involved shooting almost twice as much film as Level II, since every view needed to be done with and without a scale stick.
-The National Park Service has recently informed me that currently there is no differentiation between the levels when it comes to photographic requirements.
+The National Park Service informed me in 2017 that now there is no differentiation between the levels when it comes to photographic requirements.
 Use of scale devices in photographs is now much more discretionary for all three levels, except that it is expected that the main facade will be photographed with and without a scale.
 The top state standard in Washington and in Alaska is the same as the federal HABS/HAER standard. ("HABS/HAER Level IV - Field Notes" was discontinued in 2003.)

 If you have plans to restore, change or demolish your historic building, I cannot tell you what type of building documentation will be needed, if any.
 I suggest consulting with a firm like my clients BOLA Architecture + Planning in Seattle, or Northern Land Use Research in Fairbanks, Alaska, for that expertise.
 But I can meet all the photographic standards for any required building documentation, both digital and film based, including HABS/HAER.
 Once a documentation project has been defined, I am glad to provide a firm bid on the photographic work.